The Climate Case for Choosing More Timber

 A European Union Timber Regulation (EU995/2010) is also now in place which actually makes it illegal to place illegally harvested timber and timber products on the European Union marketplace.
 All operators supplying timber or timber products must store information on the supplier, buyer and product for a minimum of five years.
-At Havwoods, of course, we already have our own, extremely stringent requirements as to the provenance and sustainability of any timber which bears our name.
+At Havwoods, of course, we already have our own, extremely stringent requirements as to the provenance and responsibility of any timber which bears our name.
 Over recent years we have also substantially reduced our offerings of exotic timbers, the species which are most likely to suffer from illegal harvesting, since we consider the demands for unusual colours and finishes can now be met more than adequately by manipulating readily available species like oak.

 So opt for wood since this is undeniably good for the environment – just make sure that the wood you use is the right wood.